guillermolam/pass-cli/docs/public/docs/objects/item.md

 An **Item** is the fundamental unit of data storage in Proton Pass.
 Items contain your sensitive information such as login credentials, secure notes, credit card details, and other personal data.

-Items are identified by an item ID, but be aware that this ID is not necessarily unique!
+Items are identified by an item ID, but be aware that this ID is not necessarily unique.
 The only guarantee of uniqueness is that the ShareID + ItemID combination is globally unique.

-## Key characteristics

-- **Belongs to a vault**: Every item must be stored within exactly one vault
-- **Typed data**: Items have specific types (login, note, credit card, etc.)
-- **Encrypted storage**: All item data is encrypted and secure
-- **Individual sharing**: Items can be shared independently of their vault

 ## Item types